U.S. basis of taxation

 You need to consider your presence and level of activity in the U.S. to determine whether you have a PE there.
 If you do have a PE, you will be taxable in the U.S. with respect to the income attributable to that PE.
 Review your circumstances with your BDO tax advisor to determine whether or not you have a PE in the U.S.

-Canadian businesses with income that is effectively connected with a U.S. trade or business must file U.S. tax returns, even if such business is not attributable to a U.S. PE and is therefore not subject to U.S. federal income tax.
+Canadian businesses with income that is effectively connected with a U.S. trade or business must file U.S. tax returns, even if such business is not attributable to a U.S. PE and is therefore not subject to U.S. federal income tax under the treaty.

-In the case of a Canadian corporation, Form 1120-F, U.S. Income Tax Return of a Foreign Corporation must be filed to disclose U.S. source income, together with Form 8833 Treaty-Based Return Position Disclosure Under Section 6114 or 7701(b) to claim relief under the treaty from U.S. federal taxation on income from U.S. activities because the corporation does not have a U.S. PE.
+In the case of a Canadian corporation, Form 1120-F, U.S. Income Tax Return of a Foreign Corporation must be filed to disclose U.S. source income, together with Form 8833 Treaty-Based Return Position Disclosure Under Section 6114 or 7701(b) to claim relief under the treaty from U.S. federal taxation on income from U.S. activities.

 If it is determined that you have a U.S. PE, the income that is attributable to the U.S. PE is subject to U.S. tax and therefore no treaty exemption is available.
 Corporations with a U.S. PE must file Form 1120-F, and individuals with a PE in the U.S. must file Form 1040NR.

-For Canadian corporations with a PE in the U.S., the original deadline for filing a U.S. income tax return for a particular year is the 15th day of the 4th month following the end of the fiscal year of the business for corporate fiscal periods that start after December 31, 2015.
+For Canadian corporations with a PE in the U.S., the original deadline for filing a U.S. income tax return for a particular year is generally the 15th day of the fourth month following the end of the fiscal year of the business.
 For example, for calendar year businesses, the deadline would be April 15th of the following year.

 There is an exception for corporations with a June 30th year-end for tax years starting after December 31, 2015 and before January 1, 2026.
 For these corporations, the tax returns are still due on the 15th of the 3rd month following the year-end of the corporation, or September 15th.